 Information in this article focuses on debt collection practices in banking, including an FDCPA Compliance Checklist.

 This article focuses on debt collection practices in banking, including an FDCPA Compliance Checklist.

 We begin by defining the Fair Debt Collection Practices Act (FDCPA) and discuss FDCPA rules for collection agencies and bank collection compliance.

 We share information gleaned from communications produced by the United States Federal Reserve, the agency that maintains the Consumer Compliance Handbook.
 This resource contains an FDCPA report in a section titled Credit Related Regulations and Statutes.
 It outlines rules and requirements that enable collection agencies and bank or credit union debt collectors to practice debt collection compliance.

 We also explore the role of (and rising need for) automated debt collection software to improve collections compliance management as related to FDCPA compliance amid the challenges of COVID-19 and CFPB* scrutiny.

 *The Consumer Financial Protection Bureau (CFPB) was created in part under the Consumer Protection Act.

 What is the Fair Debt Collection Practices Act (FDCPA)?

-The FDCPA, or Fair Debt Collection Practices Act, is a law that protects consumers from unfair debt collection practices.
-It outlines limits on creditors, such as how debt collectors can communicate with debtors, access credit information, and recover payment.
+The business intent of the FDCPA, or Fair Debt Collection Practices Act, is to serve as a law that protects consumers from unfair debt collection practices.

 FDCPA rules only govern collection compliance pertaining to family, personal or consumer residence debts.
 Examples include money a person owes on credit cards, mortgaged property, medical bills, or other household costs.
 FDCPA guidelines do not encompass debt incurred through business or commercial loans.